cwarloe/knowledge-harvest/.github/PULL_REQUEST_TEMPLATE.md

-## Description
+### Description

-Provide a concise description of the changes in this pull request.
+Provide a summary of the changes and the issue(s) this pull request addresses.
+Include context on why these changes were needed.

-## Related Issue

-Link to a GitHub issue if applicable.
+### Issue(s)

+Closes #

-## Type of Change
+### Type of change

+- [ ] Feature
 - [ ] Bug fix
-- [ ] Feature
-- [ ] Task
-- [ ] Refactor
 - [ ] Documentation

-## Checklist

-- [ ] I have followed the coding standards and guidelines.
-- [ ] I have performed a self-review of my code.
+- [ ] Chore

+### Screenshots / Recordings

+If applicable, attach screenshots or use the Knowledge Harvest recorder to demonstrate tacit knowledge or workflows involved in your change.

+### Checklist

-- [ ] I have commented my code where necessary.
+- [ ] I have followed the contribution guidelines in `CONTRIBUTING.md`.
-- [ ] I have added relevant tests for my changes.
+- [ ] I have added tests that prove my fix or feature works.
-- [ ] I have updated the documentation as needed.
+- [ ] I have updated documentation where necessary.
-- [ ] My changes do not introduce any new warnings or errors.